Demand Victorian Government action on Albert Park botulism outbreak

 The issue

-We STILL call on the Environment Minister, Steve Dimopoulos, to lead an urgent, well-resourced effort to halt Albert Park’s avian botulism outbreak, which has already returned for the summer ahead.
+We call on the new Environment Minister, Enver Erdogan, to lead an urgent, well-resourced effort to halt Albert Park’s avian botulism outbreak, which has killed 1300 birds in less than 18 months.

 L29 died on January 12